trebisky/entrex/remap/README.md

 cp 'Entrex Trapezoid Processor Board v37.kicad_pcb' proto_pcb

 The reason I do this is to keep this as the pristine, never-changing copy of the original schematic done by AJ.
-Every time I rerun the "remap" script, it overwrites the original filename (so KiCAD can find it).
+Every time I rerun the "remap" script, it overwrites the original long filename (so KiCAD can find it).
 I never touch the proto files.

 If I was AJ using this program, I would create a copy of the whole project to avoid unhappy mishaps.